Research investment strategy

 Research funded must be of the highest scientific merit, in terms of the importance of the investigation, excellence of the study, ability of the research team, and probability of success.
 Research proposals must demonstrate clear relevance to the disease area and have potential for prevention of these diseases or other clinical or public health benefit.

 Research applications are assessed through a stringent, highly competitive peer review process.
-The Foundation is an active member of the Association of Medical Research Charities and the Medical Research Charities Group and supports AMRC policies on peer review, good research practice, the use of animals in research and university indirect costs.
+The Foundation is an active member of the Association of Medical Research Charities and supports AMRC policies on peer review, good research practice, use of animals in research and university indirect costs.

 Meningitis Research Foundation seeks to fund research that is most likely to defeat meningitis and septicaemia.